 Unfortunately for the bride, Strict_Mastodon wasn’t too keen on the idea.
 “I told her I really didn’t want to get a wig, and we’ve been on bad terms ever since.”

 According to the poster, the bride's other friends don’t see what the big deal is, since, as they pointed out, a wig isn’t permanent, and she hadn’t been asked to change her real hair.

-For Strict_Mastodon, however, the request went far beyond the likely high cost of the wig, which the bride made clear that she was unwilling to pay for, and the discomfort she would experience while wearing a hairpiece in the Louisiana heat, as the wedding is set to take place on a plantation in the Southern state in August.
+For Strict_Mastodon, however, the request went far beyond the likely high cost of the wig, which the bride made clear that she was unwilling to pay for, and the discomfort she would experience while wearing a hairpiece in the Louisiana heat in August.

 “My biggest reason ... is the principle of the thing,” the poster wrote.
 “I feel like it implies I look bad because I don’t have hair, which I personally don’t think is true.
 Is being bald so hideous I’ll ruin her pictures?
 Is she going to make her balding father wear a toupee?
 And I think the ‘I want us to match’ thing is stupid.
 We’re already wearing matching dresses, why isn’t that enough?
 I know it’s ‘her day’ and we’re supposed to make her happy, but isn’t there a line?”

 The request also imposed on the Reddit user’s beliefs about hair in general.
 “I grew up in a very strict Christian family where I wasn’t allowed to cut my hair, ever, because ‘hair is a woman’s crown,’” she explained.
 “It was down to my knees by the time I escaped at 18.
 Ever since then I’ve either had a pixie, a buzz cut or have been totally bald, because I cannot stand the heavy feeling of long hair or all the brushing/washing/detangling after dealing with it for so many years.”